HarryCinco/tubular-seahorse-762ccf/README.md

 # The Daily Punch

 The Daily Punch is a full-stack joke discovery app.
-It serves fresh, safe-for-work material from the free [JokeAPI](https://v2.jokeapi.dev/) and lets visitors build a persistent personal archive of favorites.
+It serves fresh, unhinged material from the free [JokeAPI](https://v2.jokeapi.dev/) and lets visitors build a persistent personal archive of favorites.

 ## Technology